Editing theses and dissertations: an ethical guide

 Copyediting means

-- fixing or pointing out inconsistencies for names, figures, tables, and mechanics (e.g., abbreviations and numbers)
+• fixing or flagging inconsistencies in names, figures, tables, and mechanics (e.g., abbreviations and numbers);

 How much does it cost to edit a thesis?